nvim-telescope/telescope.nvim/README.md

 `Telescope.nvim` is a next generation library for creating floating pickers with advanced features.
-It is written in `lua` and is built on top of latest awesome features from `neovim` core.  `Telescope.nvim` is centered around modularity *to the extent that* the pickers can be customized in isolation from one another (such presentation, algorithm, mappings ... etc).
+It is written in `lua` and is built on top of latest awesome features from `neovim` core.  `Telescope.nvim` is centered around modularity so much so that each picker is its own world, (meaning it can be configured in isolation from other pickers, such presentation, algorithm, mappings ... etc).

-In addition to extensions which can be found [here](https://github.com/nvim-telescope)`, Telescope.nvim` comes with a growing number of community driven [built-in pickers](#built-in-pickers), covering a wide range of use cases and tools, and offers a customizable user interface.
+Although `Telescope.nvim` was first intended as a library, it is long grow to be much bigger then that.
+In addition to [extensions](https://github.com/nvim-telescope) `Telescope.nvim` comes with a growing number of community driven [built-in pickers](#built-in-pickers), covering a wide range of use cases and tools, and offers a customizable user interface.